Complete Blood Count

 Learn more about our Patient Engagement products now!
 Turn your patients into active participants in their healthcare by giving them easy access to the same evidence-based information you trust – but delivered in an easy-to-understand format.

 A complete blood count (CBC) is a blood test that measures the cells of your blood.
-The types of cells are red blood cells (RBCs), white blood cells (WBCs), and blood cell fragments that help with clotting (platelets).
-Changes in these cells can warn your health care provider about many conditions, including anemia, infection, inflammation, bleeding, and blood-related cancer.
+The types of cells are red blood cells (RBCs), white blood cells (WBCs), and platelets.
+Changes in these cells can be a sign of many conditions, such as anemia, infection, inflammation, bleeding, and blood-related cancer.

 A blood sample is required for this test.
 It is usually collected by inserting a needle into a blood vessel.